openactive/developer-documentation/docs/data-model/data-model-overview.md

----
-description: >-
-  This page provides an overview of the various types of data that are in scope for OpenActive
----

 # Data Model Overview

+This page provides an overview of the various types of data that are in scope
+for OpenActive.

 ## Classes and Sessions